 Oscar Wilde quipped his final lines at L'Hôtel (he never paid his final bill, now displayed in Room 16), a house of old-world opulence on Paris’s Left Bank that is as much a destination stay as ever.
-Its glamourous rooms are swagged – under the direction of Jacques Garcia – in rich red velvets and dusky pinks (some have wonderfully sizeable terraces); the bar has plump sofas to repose on and original paintings and etchings; and there's a surprisingly peaceful outddor space beyond the restaurant, where the city noise fades to trickle of a decorative fountain.
-There's also a Michelin-starred restaurant, a private underground pool – where a blind-eye is turned to guests frolicking in their altogether, oh là là – and a bar beloved by the City of Light’s cognoscenti guarantee that this hideaway is no fin de siècle relic.
+Its glamourous rooms are swagged – under the direction of Jacques Garcia – in rich red velvets and dusky pinks (some have wonderfully sizeable terraces); the bar has plump sofas to repose on and original paintings and etchings; and there's a surprisingly peaceful outdoor space too, where the city noise fades to trickle of a decorative fountain.
+There's also a private underground pool – where a blind eye is turned to guests frolicking in their altogether, oh là là – and a bar beloved by the City of Light’s cognoscenti guarantee that this hideaway is no fin de siècle relic.

 The hotel has 20 rooms, four of which are suites.
 Rooms are divided into Mignon, Bijou, Chic and Grand categories.
 The Apartment is a large suite with its own private terrace.